ptcloutier/where-in-the-world-game/README.md

-# Where In The World-Game
+# Where In The World
 Geography guessing-game based on a satellite images.
 Can you guess where this image was taken?
 Persistent storage keeps track of your score.

 <p align="center">